ernestomederos/ernestomederos/README.md

 🎯 The Result

 You get a developer who doesn’t just push pixels or write syntax.
-I bring the same obsessive attention to detail that made me a standout linguist in the world of code.
+I bring the same obsessive attention to detail that made me a standout linguist in code.
 I build solutions that speak to people and solve their real-world problems.
 Whether it’s fixing communication gaps through intuitive design or delivering code that works across borders, I’ve got it covered.

 🎶 The Edge

 What fuels my creativity?
 Music.
 Every code I write has rhythm, and just like in music, I understand the power of collaboration, discipline, and hitting the right notes—whether it’s with a team or when crafting a seamless user experience.

 🚀 Why Should You Care?

 Here’s the blunt truth: If you don’t give me a shot, someone else will, and they’ll reap the benefits of having a developer who doesn’t just understand code, but understands people.

 Do you want someone who writes code?
 Or someone who elevates your project into something that moves people?